‘With Love We Grow’

 History

-At St Joseph's, our intent is to ignite a passion for History and to equip our children with the knowledge, skills and understanding to become the next generation of historians!
-We encourage children to be curious and excited to learn about Britain’s past and that of the wider world and understand that History could also shape their future.
-A high-quality History curriculum encompasses themes which aim to foster awe and wonder and drive children to ask questions linked to the period of time they are studying.
+At St Joseph's, our intent is to ignite a passion for History and to equip our children with the historical knowledge, skills and concepts to become the next generation of historians.
+We encourage children to be curious and excited to learn about Britain’s past and that of the wider world and to understand that History could also shape their future.
+A high-quality History curriculum encompasses topics which aim to foster awe and wonder and drive children to ask questions linked to the period of time they are studying.
 Through our teaching of History, we aim to equip children with both the tools and confidence to ask questions, reflect critically, challenge viewpoints and develop their own judgements based on historical evidence.

 Get in touch